wtechgo/vidhop-linux/readme.md

 For explanation purposes, we'll use the scenario of syncing between laptop and phone (bi-directional).

-If you ran `install.sh`, `openssh` (SSH) and rsync have already been installed in Termux.
-However, you might not have installed these packages on your laptop.
-If not, install them.
+If you ran `install.sh`, `openssh` (SSH) and rsync have already been installed.
+If `install.sh` wasn't used or if it failed, install these packages manually with your package manager.

 The easiest way to go about this, is to establish an SSH connection from laptop to phone first, to avoid typing on the phone.
 **Termux SSH requires RSA keys**.